Green peafowl: Behaviour and ecology

-Status
+They usually spend time on or near the ground in tall grasses and sedges.
+Family units roost in trees at a height of 10–15 m.

+Threats and conservation

-Due to hunting and a reduction in extent and quality of habitat, as well as poaching, the green peafowl is evaluated as endangered on the IUCN Red List of Threatened Species.
+Due to hunting; especially poaching, and a reduction in extent and quality of habitat, the green peafowl is evaluated as endangered on the IUCN Red List of Threatened Species.
 It is listed on Appendix II of CITES.
 The world population has declined rapidly and the species no longer occurs in many areas of its past distribution.
 The last strongholds for the species are in protected areas such as Huai Kha Khaeng Wildlife Sanctuary in Thailand, Cat Tien National Park in Vietnam and Baluran National Park, Ujung Kulon National Park in Java, Indonesia.
 The population in the wild was estimated to be about 5,000 to 10,000 individuals around 1995.
 In Cambodia, Keo Seima Wildlife Sanctuary was shown to hold a significant and increasing population of around 745 individuals in 2020.

 Although there is no natural range overlap with the Indian peafowl, hybridisation is still a threat where the Indian peafowl is introduced as they produce fertile hybrids.
 In captivity hybrids are called "Spalding" peafowl and are used by breeders to create different breeds.
 Through backcrossing some hybrids become almost indistinguishable from pure green peafowl.
-As the species as a whole is sometimes called "Java peafowl" in aviculture, the subspecies of green peafowl are also mixed in captivity and there are many captive birds of unknown provenance.
-In some areas of their native range, captive green peafowl have sometimes been released in the vicinity of a breeding station even though their true origins remain unknown.

-In 2005, The Star reported that successful reintroductions were being made in Malaysia by the World Pheasant Association (WPA).
-The article stated that the genetic research proved the Javan and Malay peafowl were genetically identical and the subspecies muticus was introduced - the scientific community consensus.
+In 2005, it was reported that successful reintroductions were being made in Malaysia by the World Pheasant Association.
+Genetic research allegedly proved that the Javan and Malay peafowl are genetically identical, and the subspecies muticus was introduced based on scientific community consensus.
 However, the assumption that the Malaysian and Javanese muticus birds are the same subspecies remains controversial, so it is uncertain which subspecies was introduced.
-Since the 2005 article, there has been no update on the status of the reintroduction.

 Cultural significance

-The green peafowl is often depicted in Japanese paintings from the Edo period, notably by Maruyama Ōkyo and Nagasawa Rosetsu.

-The Peacock Room, a room installation painted between 1876–77 by James McNeill Whistler now located in the Freer Gallery of Art in Washington, D.C., prominently features paintings of green peafowl.

-Although the Burmese or grey peacock-pheasant is the national bird of Myanmar, the green peafowl was an ancient symbol of the monarchs of Burma.
-It was also shown during British colonial times on the flag of the governor and the naval ensign, as well as on the flag of the State of Burma from 1943–1945 and on the currency of independent Burma as well.
+In Myanmar, the green peafowl was the coat of arms of the Konbaung dynasty, the country's last dynasty.
+The insignia was stitched onto royal costumes, and was the primary motif of the Peacock Throne, one of eight royal palin thrones.
+In 1865, Mindon Min began minting coins bearing the peacock insignia.
+The peacock symbolised the Sun, from which the Burmese monarchs claimed their descent.

+During British rule in Burma, the peacock was featured on the flag of the governor and the naval ensign.
+The fighting stance of the peacock was adopted by anti-colonial activists, and again by the National League for Democracy after the 8888 Uprising.